kwalczak80/Speedy-cars/README.md

 ### Site owner

-- As a site owner, I want to attract car buyers.
+- As a user, I want to attract car buyers.
-- As a site owner, I want an appealing website with a range of cars.
+- As a user, I want an appealing website with a range of cars.
-- As a site owner, I want users to be to view the full range of cars available for sale.
+- As a user, I want users to be to view the full range of cars available for sale.
-- As a site owner, I want users to be able to view the relevant description of each car along with the price.
+- As a user, I want users to be able to view the relevant description of each car along with the price.
-- As a site owner, I want users to able to have an option to search for the car they are looking for.
+- As a user, I want users to able to have an option to search for the car they are looking for.
-- As a site owner, I want users to be able to make an inquiry about the car.
+- As a user, I want users to be able to make an inquiry about the car.
-- As a site owner, I want users to be able to book the test drive with the selected car.
+- As a user, I want users to be able to book the test drive with the selected car.
-- As a site owner, I want users to be informed if a test drive cannot be booked.
+- As a user, I want users to be informed if a test drive cannot be booked.
-- As a site owner, I want users to be able to edit and cancel a test drive.
+- As a user, I want users to be able to edit and cancel a test drive.
-- As a site owner, I want users to be able to read about the business.
+- As a user, I want users to be able to read about the business.
-- As a site owner, I want users to be able to navigate the site easily and quickly.
+- As a user, I want users to be able to navigate the site easily and quickly.
-- As a site owner, I want users to be able to sign in to or create an account.
+- As a user, I want users to be able to sign in to or create an account.
-- As a site owner, I want users to be able to log out of their account.
+- As a user, I want users to be able to log out of their account.
-- As a site owner, I want to be able to add new cars or remove if sold.
+- As a user, I want to be able to add new cars or remove if sold.
-- As a site owner, I want users to be able to view the business’ social media.
+- As a user, I want users to be able to view the business’ social media.
-- As a logged-in administrator, I want to be able to add testimonials.
+- As a user, I want to be able to add testimonials.

 ### Error Handling